Prevention of Complications in Women with Diabetes Undergoing Surgery

 Patients with diabetic gastroparesis should receive a prokinetic agent prior to the administration of general anesthesia to decrease aspiration risk.
 Attempts should be made to minimize opioid use to prevent additional decreased motility.

-It is important to avoid hypotension in patients with diabetic nephropathy.
-Surgery results in large fluid shifts, which can lead to ischemic renal injury, and which is more likely in the setting of pre-existing nephropathy.
+It is important to avoid hypotension in patients with diabetic kidney disease (formerly referred to as nephropathy).
+Surgery results in large fluid shifts, which can lead to ischemic renal injury, and which is more likely in the setting of pre-existing diabetic kidney disease.
 Non-steroidal anti-inflammatory drugs (NSAIDS) should be used cautiously.

-Patients with diabetic autonomic neuropathy are at increased risk of peripheral neuropathy.
+Patients with diabetic autonomic kidney disease are at increased risk of peripheral neuropathy.
 Surgical positioning and cushioning should be optimized.

 Postoperatively, diabetic patients have an increased risk of infections and wound complications.
 Prevention strategies include attention to aseptic technique and adherence to proper antibiotic prophylaxis with appropriate dose adjustment for weight.
 Because patients with diabetes are at risk for poor wound healing, surgeons should optimize intraoperative temperature control with the use of blankets or forced-air warming systems.
 Hypothermia can lead to peripheral insulin resistance, hyperglycemia, decreased wound healing, and infection.